Iron is an essential nutrient, so you need to make sure that you’re getting enough. But why is iron so important?

 We can often think that we’re eating all the right foods and providing our body with the required amount of nutrients, but this might not always be the case.
-The types of food you eat not only contributes to your levels of iron but the amount you absorb in your body.
-So, you may be accidentally hindering your iron intake without being aware of it.
+The types of food you eat not only contributes to your levels of iron but the amount you absorb in your body, this means that you may be accidentally hindering your iron intake without being aware of it.

 Iron is needed to make haemoglobin, a protein in red blood cells that enables them to carry oxygen around the body.
-If your body doesn’t have enough haemoglobin, your tissues and muscles won’t get enough oxygen and be able to work effectively.
-This leads to a condition called anaemia.
+If your body doesn’t have enough haemoglobin, your tissues and muscles won’t get enough oxygen and be able to work effectively, which can lead to a condition called anaemia.

 So what can you do to boost your iron levels and increase absorption?